nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 These logs can be found for physical devices connected to Xcode by navigating to Window > Devices > choosing your device and then clicking the "up" arrow in the bottom left corner of the main view.

+##### Using Facebook's SDK?
+We've recently discovered a bug with Facebook's SDK returning `NO` for `application:didFinishLaunchingWithOptions` preventing Universal Links from working on cold start.
+Call `accountForFacebookSDKPreventingAppLaunch` on your Branch instance before initializing the session.

 ## What changed in iOS 9 and 9.2?

 Apple introduced Universal Links in iOS 9.0, as an alternative to the conventional method of JavaScript/URL-scheme link routing.
 Apple made it impossible to use JavaScript/URL-scheme routing beginning with iOS 9.2, leaving Universal Links as the only supported method.